AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Adaptive Attack

-In the white-box scenario, we assume attackers can only generate images through queries.
-However, they possess a local copy of the text encoder identical to the target model and are aware of the HiddenGuard defense strategy.
-The attacker can target HiddenGuard by modifying the loss function to conduct a specific attack.
+In a white-box scenario, we assume attackers can only generate images through queries.
+However, they possess a local copy of the text encoder identical to the target model and are aware of the AEIOU defense strategy.
+The attacker can target AEIOU by modifying the loss function to conduct a specific attack.
 The MMA attack's loss aims to make the conditional embeddings of the adversarial prompt and the target prompt as similar as possible.
-To effectively attack HiddenGuard, we incorporate $Score(p)$ as $L_{\text{HiddenGuard}}$ into the original loss function.
-This transforms the objective of the loss function to minimize the NSFW Score while ensuring that the semantics of the adversarial prompt closely align with the target prompt.:
+To effectively attack AEIOU, we incorporate $Score(p)$ as $L_{\text{AEIOU}}$ into the original loss function.
+This transforms the objective of the loss function to minimize the NSFW Score while ensuring that the semantics of the adversarial prompt closely align with the target prompt.

 Where $\lambda$ is a weighting factor that balances between the two components.
 Based on this foundation, we implement a target truncation strategy.
-Specifically, once $L_{\text{HiddenGuard}}$ exceeds the threshold by a small margin, we stop optimizing it and shift our primary focus to optimizing $L_{\text{MMA}}$.
+Specifically, once $L_{\text{AEIOU}}$ exceeds the threshold by a small margin, we stop optimizing it and shift our primary focus to optimizing $L_{\text{MMA}}$.
 This enables adversarial prompts to approximate the semantics of the target prompt as closely as possible while avoiding detection.
 Consequently, the final loss is formulated as:

 Where $\tau$ is the threshold and $\epsilon$ is the margin.
-When updating the best prompt, we ensure that the $L_{\text{HiddenGuard}}$ surpasses the threshold.
+When updating the best prompt, we ensure that the $L_{\text{AEIOU}}$ surpasses the threshold.
 We conduct the attack using the default settings of MMA and evaluate it on 100 target prompts.
+The experimental results are presented in Table \ref{tab:adaptive}.